-On a quarterly basis the net asset/liability positions by currency of the syndicate balance sheet is assessed to ensure there is a reasonable match to mitigate market risk due to currency fluctuations.
+On a quarterly basis the net asset/liability positions by currency of the Syndicate balance sheet is assessed to ensure there is a reasonable match to mitigate market risk due to currency fluctuations.
 As a result decisions maybe taken to buy or sell specific currencies, or purchase FX hedges as appropriate.
-The syndicate policy is, where practical, to manage surplus assets/(profits) in USD rather than GBP.
+The Syndicate policy is, where practical, to manage surplus assets/(profits) in USD rather than GBP.
 Particularly as a result of regulatory requirements the long Canadian position is hedged quarterly, using forward contracts, against the Syndicate's short Sterling and Euro positions with any surplus being hedged to US Dollars.

-The following table gives an indication of the impact on profit and members' balances of a percentage change in the relative strength of Sterling against the value of the US dollar on information as at 31 December 2018.
+The following table gives an indication of the impact on profit and members' balances of a percentage change in the relative strength of Sterling against the value of the US dollar on information as at 31 December 2020.

-Impact on profit and member's balances
+£m Impaci and member's t on profit balances

-£m 2019 2018
+2020 2019

 Sterling weakens

-10%against USD 1.4 (2.8)
+10%against USD 5.0 1.4

-20% against USD 3.2 (6.3)
+20% against USD 11.2 3.2

 Sterling strengthens

-10%against USD (1.2) 2.3
+10%against USD (4.1) (1.2)

-20% against USD (2.1) 4.2
+20% against USD (7.5) (2.1)